AJFaraday/teabot/README.md

 This has been tested with Ubuntu Server Edition on a netbook, but a Rasperry Pi teabot is on the roadmap.

 * Install Ubuntu Server Edition (http://www.ubuntu.com/download/server).
 I recommend calling the computer and user 'teabot'
-* `sudo apt-get install ruby rubygems git apache2 openssh`
+* `sudo apt-get install ruby rubygems git apache2 openssh-server`
 * Generate an ssh key and add it to your github account (you will need a github account) as described in https://help.github.com/articles/generating-ssh-keys
 * `cd /opt`
 * `git clone git@github.com:AJFaraday/teabot.git`